 Port of Leixoes

-The port comprises three quays for handling conventional cargo which deals with shipments of cotton, cork, timber, iron and steel, granite, metal, vehicles and chassis, cereals, machinery, transformers and wind turbines.
+The port comprises three quays for handling conventional cargo, which deals with shipments of cotton, cork, timber, iron and steel, granite, metal, vehicles and chassis, cereals, machinery, transformers and wind turbines.
 These three docks have the latest port equipment and a storage space spanning more than 50,000 sq m.

-This facility comprises a 400 m quay and is equipped with three cranes and a pollution control system.
+This facility comprises a 400 m quay equipped with three cranes and a pollution control system.
 It has a 22,000 sq m storage space, two warehouses and two silo tanks with a storage capacity of 120,000 tonnes.

 Liquid Bulk Terminal